si11ybear/implementation-of-PB-SVRGE/README.md

 # PB-SVRGE Algorithm Implementation

 This repository contains an implementation of the PB-SVRGE (PowerBall Stochastic Variance Reduced Gradient with Enhancement)[^1] algorithm on selected datasets.
-The code allows sweeping over one of the following hyperparameters:
+The code allows sweeping over one of the following hyperparameters.

 - **`gamma`**: Sweeps over different values of the $\gamma$ parameter.
 - **`eta`**: Sweeps over different values of the learning rate ($\eta$).
 - **`b`**: Sweeps over different values of the batch size ($b$).

+After analyzing the effects of different hyperparameters, we compare the performance of PB-SVRGE with a classical optimization algorithm, ADAM[^2].

 ## Workflow